House of 1000 Corpses: Critical response

-JoBlo.com had a more positive view of the film, claiming it "slaps together just the right amount of creepy atmosphere, nervous laughter, cheap scares, fun rides and blood and guts to satisfy any major fan of the macabre."
-Horror Express gave the film a generally positive review, claiming "He has succeeded for the most part, but really this is only a film Rob Zombie could do.
+JoBlo.com had a more positive view of the film, claiming it "slaps together just the right amount of creepy atmosphere, nervous laughter, cheap scares, fun rides and blood and guts to satisfy any major fan of the macabre".
+Horror Express gave the film a generally positive review, claiming, "He has succeeded for the most part, but really this is only a film Rob Zombie could do.
 Beyond the harkening back to the old days, there are instances where Zombie's signature style comes through.
 It's a style he has honed over the years through his videos, animations and music.
 Grotesque imagery is shown through skewed camera angles as grinning faces watch on.
 A use of bright fluorescents almost creates a deceptive atmosphere of childlike innocence as the devils perfect their craft on screen."
-Entertainment Weekly gave it a C+, saying "House of 1000 Corpses "isn’t coherent, exactly, but what dripping-ghoul horror movie is these days?
-The new rule is, It’s not hip to make sense when you’re raising hell."
-Maitland McDonagh of TV Guide gave the film two out of four stars, stating " It is ugly—in the distinctively washed out, grainy, slightly burned manner of low-budget '70s films—gory and single-mindedly mean, none of which is a criticism since that's exactly what it wants to be."
-The project was well received by the LA Times, who wrote "Let's give the devil his due.
+Entertainment Weekly gave it a C+, saying, "House of 1000 Corpses "isn't coherent, exactly, but what dripping-ghoul horror movie is these days?
+The new rule is, It's not hip to make sense when you're raising hell."
+Maitland McDonagh of TV Guide gave the film two out of four stars, stating, "It is ugly—in the distinctively washed out, grainy, slightly burned manner of low-budget '70s films—gory and single-mindedly mean, none of which is a criticism since that's exactly what it wants to be."
+The project was well received by the Los Angeles Times, who wrote, "Let's give the devil his due.
 Zombie, who displays a natural flair for the cinematic, has a real appreciation and knowledge of horror pictures and a Diane Arbus-like affinity for sleazy, bizarre Americana and schlock culture.
 Throughout his fast-moving movie he inserts vintage clips in a witty, telling manner, and as to be expected, Zombie, with Scott Humphries, has come through with a rip-roaring score for his picture."